“Oh, you have to try the tortellini there,” my hairdresser said when I told him I was traveling to Bologna, Italy.

-Sure, it’s possible to get a perfectly salty Parmigiano-Reggiano cheese or a rich, sparkling Lambrusco elsewhere when you travel to Italy, but there are some things which just taste better in Bologna.
+Sure, it’s possible to get a perfectly salty Parmigiano-Reggiano cheese or a lively, sparkling Lambrusco elsewhere when you travel to Italy, but there are some things that just taste better in Bologna.

 With a list of a few specific items in my Notes app, I thought I was prepared to try all things unique to the area.
 Once I arrived, though, I overheard someone talking about an Italian sparkling wine made from at least 85% Grechetto Gentile grapes in the hills of Bologna.
 Its name?
 Pignoletto.

 “Whether still or sparkling, Pignoletto is a light, super zesty, and highly drinkable wine with a very aromatic nose reminiscent of white peaches, ginger, jasmine, and grapefruit,” sommelier Filippo Bartolotta explained.
 “On the palate is an explosion of citrus fruit combined with elderflower, basil, and a symphonic chamomile with an almond finish.”

 There Are A Few Types Of Pignoletto Wine

 Although Prosecco was historically my go-to Italian sparkling wine when I travel in Italy, I made it my own personal mission to get a glass of any Pignoletto I came across in Bologna.

 As far as Italian wine types go, Pignoletto is definitely lesser-known it’s becoming more and more popular.
 Pignoletto wine can be prepared with or without bubbles, and there are also “Pet-Nat” options that ferment right in the bottle and offer a bit of a savory finish.